 After several years of freelance work for SKC, Kristi packed and moved from her home in Syracuse, NY to work full-time for the charity in 2012.
 She brings 20 years of not-for-profit administrative experience in management, operations, development, event planning and graphic design.
 Prior to SKC, Kristi managed the performing arts center at Le Moyne College in Syracuse, NY.
 She served on the board of directors for Redhouse Arts Center for six years before relocating to NYC.

 After her family lost her older brother to a brain tumor, called anaplastic astrocytoma, when he was only 8 years old, Pia felt that fate led her to SKC.
 She is in the early stages of her working career, but is set on combining her interest in health care with her love of helping children.
-Pia has a B.A in Mathematics and is currently studying for her Masters' in Public Administration (MPA) with a specialization in Health Care Policy, which she will be receiving this May 2018.
+Pia has a B.A in Mathematics and just received her Masters' in Public Administration (MPA) with a specialization in Health Care Policy, this past May.

 Young Professionals Network